Panasonic G5 vs G9

-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in July 2012 and November 2017.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in July 2012 and November 2017.
 Both the G5 and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the G9 provides 20.2 MP.
+The G5 has a resolution of 15.9 megapixels, whereas the G9 provides 20.2 MP.

 An illustration of the physical size and weight of the Panasonic G5 and the Panasonic G9 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (33 percent) than the Panasonic G5.
 Moreover, the G9 is substantially heavier (66 percent) than the G5.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the G5 does not feature any corresponding weather-sealing.